uvacw/inca/doc/BREAKING_CHANGES.md

 myinca.rssscrapers.nu()
 ```

 The second way is *strongly* preferred, because the `myinca` instance contains exactly the functionality the enduser needs, nicely ordered and searchable via TAB-completion.
 Also, it hides all unnecessary (and/or dangerous) internal functions from the user.
 The new version of inca, in fact, *only* allows the second version.
-All new functionality must be build to be usable this way.
+All new functionality must be built to be usable this way.

 If, for a transition period, you *really* need to access functions directly in the old way, you need to do so via inserting an additional `__main`:
 ```python